College Transfer FAQs

 Is it true I can transfer as a junior to a four-year institution if I graduate with an A.A. or A.S. degree?

-Students who meet all other admissions requirements for North Carolina state universities (and a number of private colleges and universities) fall under the North Carolina Articulation Agreement for Community College Students.
-In this case, students who have completed their Associate in Arts or Associate in Science degrees and meet the requirements for admission will enroll as juniors.
+Students who meet all other admissions requirements for North Carolina public universities (and a number of private colleges and universities) fall under the North Carolina Articulation Agreement for Community College Students.
+Students who have completed their Associate in Arts or Associate in Science degrees and meet the requirements for admission into their program will enroll as juniors.

 Do I have to finish my associate degree before I can transfer?

-Students are not required to complete the Associate in Arts or Associate in Science degree before they can transfer.
-We do recommend that College Transfer students complete the 44-hour General Education Core portion of the degree, which may be accomplished easily through the Transfer Core Diploma.
-This portion of the A.A. or A.S degree, with a grade of C or better in each course, satisfies general education requirements at senior institutions in the UNC system.
-However, many BRCC graduates have found greater success than their fellow students who didn't finish when they transfer to four-year institutions, including achieving a higher GPA.
+Although we do recommend that College Transfer students complete their degree, students are not required to complete the Associate in Arts or Associate in Science degree before they can transfer.
+Completing the A.A. or A.S degree, with a grade of C or better in each course, satisfies general education requirements at senior institutions in the UNC system.
+Many BRCC graduates have found greater success than their fellow students who didn't finish when they transfer to four-year institutions, including achieving a higher GPA.

 What if I want to take courses that are not part of the plan of study?